Updated Apr 03, 2026

 "Gather staff and student feedback, refine thresholds and workflows, and scale in phases"

-If you are building (or refreshing) a learning analytics business case, treat student feedback as part of the core evidence, not an add-on.
+If you are building, or refreshing, a learning analytics business case, treat student feedback as part of the core evidence, not an add-on.
 Quantitative indicators can tell you where engagement or continuation risks may sit, but student voice evidence tells you why.
-That matters when you are making decisions about which interventions are acceptable, which are effective, and which create unintended friction.
+That helps teams choose interventions that students are more likely to trust, use, and benefit from.

 Practically, Jisc’s guidance translates into a few immediate actions:

 For teams already doing large-scale comment analysis, the overlap is strong.
 The same governance disciplines apply, including repeatability, privacy controls, and being able to explain method choices to panels and committees.
+That makes the business case easier to defend because the intervention model, evidence base, and review process all line up, especially when teams benchmark and triangulate survey evidence rather than relying on a single signal.
 If you need a lightweight starting point, see our student comment analysis governance checklist.
 For a reminder of why versioning and data refresh matter in governance packs, see OfS TEF dashboard corrections.

-At Student Voice AI, we see learning analytics initiatives work best when they are paired with open-text feedback.
-Free-text comments from NSS, PTES, PRES, pulse surveys, and module evaluations help teams interpret what a metric cannot: whether students experience an intervention as supportive, confusing, or intrusive.
+Learning analytics initiatives work best when they are paired with open-text feedback.
+Free-text comments from NSS, PTES, PRES, pulse surveys used for earlier term-time insight, and module evaluations help teams interpret what a metric cannot: whether students experience an intervention as supportive, confusing, or intrusive.
+That context helps institutions distinguish a genuine support gap from a thresholding problem, a communication failure, or a process issue.

 Q: What should we do now to build a credible learning analytics business case?